Becoming an Air Force Recruiter

 Off-duty employment for recruiters assigned to any recruiting office is strictly prohibited.
 Prospective recruiters must be able to subsist on their military pay.
 If you are having financial problems now, recruiting duty is not the place to try and recover.

 Because recruiting is a sales profession, the recruiter must tailor daily activities to the availability of prospective applicants and community influencers.
-This often requires irregular hours and some periods of TDY away from home.
+It often requires irregular hours and some periods of TDY away from home.
 For instance, an applicant may want you to come to their home to make a presentation.
 The applicant's parents may also want to hear the information, and if 8:30 p.m. is the best time, then you are expected to accommodate.
 Additionally, many applicants will only be available on weekends, and you will have to be available then, too.

 Covering large geographical areas is another time absorber.
 In some cases, the territory covered is so large that TDY to what we call an itinerary office is necessary.
 To put it simply, as an Air Force recruiter, you must be willing to live the Air Force core values of "Service before Self" at all times.
 But this is only the tip of the sword.
 You will also be expected to interact with civic and community organizations, establish rapport with school officials, and direct an effective school visitation plan.